VHMP4/Dissertation_Code/README.md

 ## Repository Structure

 - Python scripts for all simulations and analyses
-- InputData: — RGI 6.0 glacier ID lists for each climate zone
+- Input Data: — RGI 6.0 glacier ID lists for each climate zone

 ## Glacier Complexes